 First Minister Nicola Sturgeon has backed a ban on smacking in Scotland that would criminalise parents.

-Outlining her Government’s legislative programme yesterday, Sturgeon said her party would not stand in the way of a Private Member’s Bill by Green MSP John Finnie which seeks to implement a ban.
+Outlining her Government’s legislative programme yesterday, Sturgeon said her party would not stand in the way of a Member’s Bill by Green MSP John Finnie which seeks to implement a ban.

 The Scottish Government’s official programme for 2017-2018 goes further, stating that it will: “support John Finnie MSP’s legislative proposals” and “outlaw all forms of physical punishment”.